 Correct dose during clinical trials

 This fall the company is releasing their syringe for the safe administration of midazolam, a medication used for anesthesia, procedural sedation, trouble sleeping, and severe agitation.
-“We were able to reduce errors from 68% mistakes, to less than 5% mistakes.”
 The company is doing licensing deals right now with top-tier pharmaceutical companies to incorporate their technology into various drugs.
 “In addition, our technology gives pharmaceutical companies the confidence that healthcare providers will give the correct dose during clinical trials when going through regulatory approval.”

 A life cannot be replaced